-When: April 12, 2025 @ 12:00 am
+When: December 6, 2025 @ 12:00 am

 Come be “out in the outdoors”!

 Calling WNC’s LGBTQIA+ community!
 Let’s gather to share the company of nature and our fellow community members.
 Every other month, we come together to create a welcoming and inclusive outdoor space as we wander in the woods, connecting to each other and the natural world around us.
-These meetings are social gatherings with naturalist twists rather than structured workshops; our main goal is to enjoy our time together in the beautiful outdoors, including sharing a provided snack together!
+These meetings are social gatherings with naturalist twists rather than structured guided hikes; our main goal is to enjoy our time together in the beautiful outdoors, including sharing a provided snack together!
 In between our chatting and laughter, we take the time to notice, appreciate, and learn about the creatures that call this place home, from the tiny beetles to the mighty trees.
 This safe space is open to anyone who seeks community and honors the spirit of respect and kindness that this club is built on- friends, family, and allies are welcome!

 Email Skye at [email protected] with any questions.
 Please leave pets at home.
 This event is weather-dependent.